CommentSold/iOS-Videeo/README.md

   - [Login to admin dasboard](https://go.videeo.com).
   - Click the `Connect Channel` link.
   - Click the `Get Embed Code` button.
   - Copy the `shopName` value from the script tag.
+This value is your shop ID and will be used to configure the Videeo SDK.

 # Requirements